-The Waste Act provides for the declaration of mandatory producer responsibility schemes whereby the Minister prescribes how a waste stream should be managed and the required funding mechanism to do so.52 Mandatory EPR schemes can be declared when voluntary schemes have failed to effectively manage a waste stream, including the failure to achieve landfill diversion targets, for example as set out in the IndWMP.
+The Waste Act provides for the declaration of mandatory extended producer responsibility schemes whereby the Minister prescribes how a waste stream should be managed and the required funding mechanism to do so.

-Producer responsibility, and compliance with an IndWMP, may also be enforced where a waste has been prioritised by the Minister.53
+Extended producer responsibility, and compliance with an IndWMP, may also be enforced where a waste has been prioritised by the Minister.

 It is important to note that the state is not obliged to fund EPR initiatives, and that the primary obligation for funding rests with producers, importers, retailers and consumers along the value chain.
-Financial arrangements will need to be tailored to individual EPR schemes, and the key challenge will be to establish who along the value chain bears what portion of the costs.54
+Financial arrangements will need to be tailored to individual EPR schemes, and the key challenge will be to establish who along the value chain bears what portion of the costs.